<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Cost: $12,000 to $22,000

-If you are looking for a cover lid that matches your decking, plan on $22,000.
+If you are looking for a cover lid that matches your decking, definitely plan on costs at the high end of the range mentioned above or perhaps beyond.

 If your pool is not a true rectangle, you will have tracks that mount on top of the decking of your pool.
-These tracks can be toe stubbers, and are somewhat unsightly.
+These tracks can be toe-stubbers (real term for the sake of this article) and are somewhat unsightly.

 Pro: They will help heat your pool

-Automatic pool covers are made of a heavy vinyl and work much better than a solar cover.
-It is not uncommon for them to add 10 to 15 degrees to the temperature of the pool.
+Automatic pool covers are made of heavy vinyl, and it is not uncommon for them to raise the pool's temperature by 10 to 15 degrees.

-If you have a heat pump, the cover will help keep cost down by not letting a lot of the heat dissipate into the air, also reducing evaporation.
+If you have a heat pump, the cover will likely help keep costs down by preventing much of the heat from dissipating into the air and reducing evaporation.

 Con: They will heat your pool too much sometimes

-If you have a heat pump with a chiller, you can cool the pool with the chiller.
-It does run the operational cost up, though.
+If you have a heater, we suggest you ensure it is off during peak temperature seasons.
+If you have a heat pump with a chiller, you can cool the pool with the chiller feature.
+It does raise the operational cost, though.

 Pro: Keeps People Out

-Automatic pool covers work good for keeping children and even adults out of the pool if you do not wish to have them in the pool.
+Automatic pool covers work well for keeping children (or adults) and animals out of the pool if you do not wish to have them in the pool.

-You can even walk on the cover; it feels like walking on a water bed.
+You can even walk on the cover; it feels like walking on a water bed, though it is not recommended for safety reasons.
+(Do they still make water beds?)

 Con: Keeps People Out

-If you buy an automatic pool cover for your pool, I suggest when you are planning to entertain on the weekend with a pool party that you open your cover on a Wednesday and leave it open until after the party.
-Then if the cover does not open, you will have time to have someone come out and repair it before your party.
+If you buy an automatic pool cover for your pool and plan to entertain on the weekend with a pool party, you may want to open your cover two to three days before and leave it open until after the party.
+If you try and the cover does not open, you will have time for someone to repair it before your party.

-I have had this happen where the customer went to open their cover during a cook out swim party and the cover would not open.
-It being Saturday, there was no way we could help them so they went without swimming.
+I can think of an instance where a homeowner went to open their cover during a cookout swim party, and the cover would not open.
+It being Saturday, there was no way they could get assistance in time, so they went without swimming.

 Want to know how much your pool project might cost with an automatic cover, or any other options, accessories, and/or add-ons you might want?
 Try our Design and Price tool and get a general estimate with just a few clicks!
 It's free -- just click the button below: